 Sometimes when you start a project, not every single detail is properly locked and defined and some areas need a second look.
 The blend of Agile and Waterfall will take care of that for you.

-Agile will take care of everything that is an uncertainty in the whole project development process and Waterfall will help you deliver all of the project deliverables on time.
+Agile will take care of everything that is uncertain in the whole project development process and Waterfall will help you deliver all of the project deliverables on time.

-This slightly lenient approach helps you to develop projects that are flexible and better built to withstand any changes that come in its way.
+This slightly lenient approach helps you to develop projects that are flexible and better built to withstand any changes that come their way.

 Check it out:

-Which type of Businesses uses Hybrid Project Management?
+Which type of Business uses Hybrid Project Management?

 Many different companies use the Hybrid project management approach to unlock the best parts of Agile and none of the weaknesses it contains.
 These businesses include: